Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Dynamically generated Topological Codes

 \subsection{Logical States}

-The structure of the bulk gauge wavefunction depends on two ingredients: $\mathbb{Z}_N$ charge selection rule, and initial state $|\Psi_{\rm in} \rangle$.
-Depending on which initial state we choose, the circuit dynamics, such as whether the charge information can be learned or not under weak measurements, can change.
-Without loss of generality, we define a set of initial states which are maximally robust in the sense that it protects the information leakage against measurements or decoherence.
-We shall refer to this as logical subspace of the spin chain.
-For $\mathbb{Z}_{N}$ symmetric circuits, this allows to encode precisely one qudit worth of information.
+For $\mathbb{Z}_{N}$ symmetric circuits, the structure of the bulk gauge wavefunction depends on two ingredients: the $\mathbb{Z}_N$ charge selection rule, and the initial spin state $|\psi_{i} \rangle$.
+If the initial state has support across multiple global charge sectors, the resulting gauge wavefunction involves a coherent superposition of distinct topological sectors.

+This observation allows us to encode a single $N$-dimensional qudit in the initial spin state using a basis with one state within each global charge sector.
+Under the bulk–boundary correspondence, this corresponds to topologically encoding a single qudit in the emergent gauge wavefunction.
+Since symmetry-preserving noise channels acting on the spin chain at each timestep map to local noise channels acting on the gauge wavefunction, the bulk theory dynamically realizes a noisy $\mathbb{Z}_{N}$ surface code.
+Using this insight, we identify a distinguished basis of initial states that is maximally robust against such noise, and define the logical space of the spin chain as the subspace spanned by these states.
+This allows us to interpret the $\mathbb{Z}_N$ symmetric circuit interspersed with $\mathbb{Z}_N$ symmetric noise channels, within the volume law phase, as a topological error correcting code: the logical information encoded in the initial state inherits the intrinsic topological protection of the bulk code.

-For example, consider the initial spin configuration given by the product state with definite local charges:
+To define the logical subspace of the spin chain, we begin by considering product states with definite local charges:

-where we dropped multiplicity labels as they do not matter.
-Such a state loses its charge information quickly under local weak measurements.
-On the other hand, if the initial spin-chain state is prepared as a uniform superposition over all simultaneous $Z$-eigenstates with a fixed total charge $Q$,
+Here we've dropped multiplicity labels as they play no role in the following discussion.
+Under symmetry-preserving noise, quantum information stored in superpositions of such states is rapidly destroyed.
+By contrast, consider preparing the initial spin-chain state as a uniform superposition over all simultaneous $Z$-eigenstates with fixed total charge $Q$,